Answers to Common

 How is the endowment payout determined?

 The Texas Tech University System distributes earnings from the endowment fund to a spendable account associated with the endowment four times each year.
-The amount of these quarterly distributions are determined by multiplying the spending rate of 4.5 percent times the endowment's 12-quarter rolling average for the period (not the fund's beginning balance).
+The quarterly distribution amount is determined by multiplying the spending rate of 4.5% times the endowment's 12-quarter rolling average for the period (not the fund's beginning balance).
+This calculation minimizes the highs and lows of market performance and gives our universities a more consistent stream of funds.

 What is the management fee, and how is it used?

-Guided by the Uniform Prudent Management of Institutional Funds Act, the Texas Tech University System's management perspective takes a long-term view of investment performance and allows an endowment to go below its gifted value.
-However, going below the gifted value is uncommon.
+Guided by the Uniform Prudent Management of Institutional Funds Act, the Texas Tech University System takes a long-term view of investment performance and allows an endowment to incur a loss or even go below the value of the original donor gift in a particular year.
+Over the long term, the value of the endowment is expected to grow.

 How often is the investment performance of the endowment reviewed?

-The Texas Tech University System Office of Investments provides regular reports on the performance of the Long-Term Investment Fund to the Board of Regents and the Texas Tech Foundation board of directors.
+The Texas Tech University System Office of Investments provides regular reports on the performance of the endowment’s investments to the Board of Regents and the Texas Tech Foundation board of directors.

 How can donors request current information about their endowment?